enthought/traitsui/_sources/traitsui_user_manual/view.txt

 data elements as a unit for reasons that might be visual (e.g., placing the widgets within a labeled border) or logical (activating or deactivating the widgets in response to a single condition, defining group-level help text).
-In Traits UI, such grouping is accomplished by means of the :term:`Group` object.
+In TraitsUI, such grouping is accomplished by means of the :term:`Group` object.

 Consider the following enhancement to Example 2: